-Have you ever wondered why some just won't fade away?
-Even after more than two decades, conspiracy theories continue to captivate the minds of many.
-From claims of controlled demolitions to allegations of cover-ups, these theories have had a significant impact on public discourse surrounding the tragic events of September 11, 2001.
+Have you ever wondered why some conspiracy theories just won’t fade away?
+Even after more than two decades, 9/11 conspiracy theories continue to captivate the minds of many.
+From claims of controlled demolitions to allegations of government cover-ups, these theories have had a significant impact on public discourse surrounding the tragic events of September 11, 2001.
 In this article, I aim to address and debunk some of the most persistent conspiracy theories associated with 9/11.
 By separating fact from fiction, we can gain a clearer understanding of what truly happened that fateful day and move forward with accurate information.
-So, let's dive in and unravel the mysteries surrounding these conspiracy theories.
+So, let’s dive in and unravel the mysteries surrounding these conspiracy theories.
 So, what happened on the 11 September 2001?

 On September 11, 2001, a series of coordinated terrorist attacks took place in the United States.
 Nineteen hijackers associated with the extremist group Al-Qaeda carried out the attacks.
 They hijacked four commercial airplanes and targeted prominent landmarks.
 Two planes, American Airlines Flight 11 and United Airlines Flight 175, were flown into the North and South Towers of the World Trade Center in New York City, causing both towers to collapse.
 Another plane, American Airlines Flight 77, was flown into the Pentagon in Arlington, Virginia.
 The fourth plane, United Airlines Flight 93, crashed into a field in Pennsylvania after passengers attempted to regain control from the hijackers.
 Nearly 3,000 people lost their lives in these tragic events, making it one of the deadliest terrorist attacks in history.
-The 9/11 attacks had a profound impact on global , measures, and the collective consciousness of people worldwide.
+The 9/11 attacks had a profound impact on global politics, security measures, and the collective consciousness of people worldwide.

 II.
 Understanding Conspiracy Theories